Troubleshooting Issues With WPForms

 3. Is Your Hosting Service Up-to-Date?

-Sometimes issues you see on your site occur because your hosting service isn’t working properly or isn’t up-to-date with the latest WordPress requirements.
+Sometimes issues on your site occur because your hosting service isn’t working properly or isn’t up-to-date with the latest WordPress requirements.

 The latest WordPress release (as of September 2023) recommends PHP 7.4 or higher, MySQL 5.7 or higher (or MariaDB 10.4 or higher), HTTPS support, and Apache or Nginx.